Toyota Yaris

 Practical notes

-Fuel is the decisive advantage: 3.8 L/100 km indicated, rarely worse than 4.5 in real mixed use, meaning the 36-litre tank stretches past 900 km in gentle driving.
-Petrol at €1.50/L makes the maths obvious.
-There is no plug — it is a conventional hybrid, not a PHEV — so no adapter anxiety.
-Parking is simple at 3,940 mm; the TIV short-stay lot and Porto Montenegro quayside bays treat it as small.
-Front-wheel drive on all-season tyres handles the bay-road winter cleanly; chains are legally required for Žabljak November to March.
-Summer AC runs off the electric compressor independent of the petrol engine — genuinely cold air in Tivat ring-road traffic without extra fuel burn.
+Fuel is the decisive advantage: 3.8 L/100 km indicated, rarely worse than 4.5 in real mixed driving, and a 36-litre tank that stretches past 900 km in gentle use.
+Petrol around €1.50 per litre makes the maths clear.
+There is no plug, it is a conventional hybrid, so no charging anxiety on a TIV pickup.
+At 3,940 mm the car is tiny in the Tivat short-stay lot and the Porto Montenegro quayside bays.
+AC runs from the electric compressor independent of the petrol engine, so cold air on the eight-minute Vrmac approach costs nothing in extra fuel.

 The verdict